Safety Information & Precautionary Measures

 Can I still get help from the Stanford CUD?

-All Stanford CUD staff are now working remotely and have put on hold all in-person evaluations and collection until further notice.
+All Stanford CUD staff are limiting time on campus and have limited in-person evaluations and sample collection.
 In the meantime, our research coordinators can assist you by email at email@example.com.
-We will post updates on this page periodically, so please check back in the coming days and weeks.
+We will post updates on this page periodically as our operations evolve.

 Are there other ways to stay involved in the UDN?